CSE-RyanF/PIM-SIM-CoherencyTests/README.md

 # PIM-SIM-CoherencyTests
-Repository with all eassociated files from the coherency test paper
+Repository with all associated files from the coherency test paper

-See assciated paper for gem5 configuration used.
+See associated paper for gem5 configuration used.